 Images, when used purposefully, can be a very useful messaging tool.
 They are most effective when they interact with text in such a way that meaning can be easily grasped.
-Rather than using images to simply decorate your text, think about how they can help you create a visual presentation and bring something unique to your story and help to keep your audience interested and engaged.
+Rather than using images to simply decorate your text, think about how they can help you create visual presentations and bring something unique to your story and help to keep your audience interested and engaged.

 Footnote: Zhihui Fang, ‘Illustrations, Text, and the Child Reader: What are Pictures in Children’s Storybooks for?’, in Reading HorizLeave a comment

-Communication consultantView Natty Moore's profile
+Senior consultantView Natty Moore's profile